jmclemo6/fgraph/README.md

 For example, the line:
 2 4 9 2
 specifies a node with id 2, and edges leading from itself to nodes 4, 9, and a itself.

+### Note:
+Feel free to roast my code.
+I'm always looking for a better way to do things.